|

 Arms

-of the trunk caused by the leg action so that the sprinter will
+trunk caused by the leg action so that the sprinter will stay properly

 Hands

-not clench the fists or let the hands flop at the wrist.
-Have
+Do not clench the fists or let the hands flop at the wrist.
+Have your

-your sprinter loosely curl the fingers with the thumbs resting
+sprinter loosely curl the fingers with the thumbs resting lightly on

-lightly on the index fingers.
-Keep the thumb and index finger
+the index fingers.
+Keep the thumb and index finger contact light.
+So

 Body